nu-cspac/nu-cspac.github.io/index.md

 ## Funding Student Iniatives
 One of the primary functions of CSPAC is to help the department alot financial resources to student iniatives, such as but not limited to reading groups and professionalization workshops.
-Currently, we are working hard to put an application and funding process in place for student initiatives.
-If you have any questions or suggestions in the meantime, please email us at [**CSPAC@eecs.northwestern.edu**](mailto:CSPAC@eecs.northwestern.edu).
+To apply for funding, please submit an [application](https://goo.gl/forms/A3cCRCnn8Xtws6853) .
+If you have any questions or suggestions, please email us at [**CSPAC@eecs.northwestern.edu**](mailto:CSPAC@eecs.northwestern.edu).

 ## Contact Us
 Have a comment?
 Want to volunteer?
 Have a suggestion for us?
 Fill out this form: